thangchung/magazine-website/README.md

 `dnx . web`

-You are ready to go... => http://localhost:5000
+You are ready to go => [http://localhost:5000](http://localhost:5000)

 # Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, Material Design Lite is maintained under the [the Semantic Versioning guidelines](http://semver.org/).
+For transparency into our release cycle and in striving to maintain backward compatibility, MazWebApp is maintained under the [the Semantic Versioning guidelines](http://semver.org/).
 Sometimes we screw up, but we'll adhere to those rules whenever possible.

 # Want to contribute?

 If you found a bug, have any questions or want to contribute.
-Follow our guidelines, and help improve the Material Design Lite.
+Follow our guidelines, and help improve the MazWebApp.
 For more information visit our wiki.

 # License